shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 *Examplary depiction of Component Twig blocks*

 #### Why are you using Twig instead of plain templates?
 You are probably wondering why the heck we are using Twig template files?
 The answer is simple: It gives us the ability to override and extend Twig blocks.
 This way it is super simple and very convenient to modify any part of the template.
 An added benefit is that you don't have to copy and paste large chunks of code you don't want to touch anyways.
-Furthermore, the technology is well-known and has already been part of Shopware's storefront.
+Furthermore, the technology is well-known and has already been part of Shopware\Core's storefront.
 Lastly overriding templates works consistently throughout the application.

 ### Styling the component